-2/8/2023 Policy reviewed, changed the duration of hormone therapy for adults from 12 months to 6 months per WPATH 8 update; included updates to national and specialty organizations, including WPATH 8.
+02/08/2023 Policy reviewed, changed the duration of hormone therapy for adults from 12 months to 6 months per WPATH 8 update; included updates to national and specialty organizations, including WPATH 8.
+IRO Peer Review on February 1, 2023, by a practicing, board-certified physician in the area of Psychiatry - Child and Adolescent, Psychiatry - Expertise in Eating Disorders.

-4/13/2022 New policy.
+04/13/2022 New policy.